 What Investment Yields Can You Expect?

-Office investments with long leases to gaming or financial services tenants are the most sought after.
-These offer stable income streams with creditworthy tenants.
-Retail investments can offer higher yields but come with more risk, particularly for non-prime locations.
+Office investments with long leases to gaming or financial services tenants are the most sought after, offering stable income from creditworthy covenants.
+Retail investments can offer higher yields but carry more risk, particularly for non-prime locations where footfall is lower and void periods are harder to absorb.

-The absence of capital gains tax in Gibraltar adds to the investment appeal.
-Any appreciation in property value is not taxed when you sell, which can significantly boost total returns.
+The absence of capital gains tax in Gibraltar adds meaningfully to total returns.
+Any appreciation in property value is not taxed on disposal (as of June 2026), which can significantly boost overall performance compared with equivalent UK or Spanish assets.

 What Should Investors Consider Before Buying?

-- Lease terms: Longer leases (5 to 10+ years) with strong tenants provide the most security.
+- Lease terms: Longer leases of 5 to 10 years or more with strong tenants provide the most income security.

-- Tenant quality: Gaming and financial services companies tend to be reliable, well-funded tenants.
+- Tenant quality: Gaming and financial services companies tend to be reliable, well-capitalised covenants.

 - Building condition: Older buildings may require significant maintenance.
-Factor this into your return calculations.
+Factor this into your return calculations before exchanging.

 Frequently Asked Questions